feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 ---

-#### **THE CONCLUSION REQUIREMENT**
+#### **THE CONCLUSION**

 The conclusion must leave the viewer with something that stays with them.

-**Register check — apply before writing the conclusion:** The content requirements below describe what the conclusion must accomplish.
-But the *register* — how the conclusion is delivered — must be verified against Step 3 A4.
+**Register check:** Verify against A4 before writing a single word.
 This creator ends flat.
 The flat signoff ("So, yeah...
-That's it.") is a required structural element documented in A4, not a style preference.
+That's it.") is a required structural element — not a style preference.
 A conclusion that builds to a poetic crystallizing final line is wrong for this voice.
-Verify before writing a single word: the conclusion ends when it has said the thing, then says "That's it."
+Apply the pattern documented in A4 directly.

 **What makes an ending profound:**